ckarenas/Prelim-Exam-Portfolio/ACTIVITY 01/README.md

 I used deep blue and warm cream as the main colors.
 The blue reflects the visual identity associated with Ateneo, while the cream background adds warmth and prevents the design from feeling too dark or formal.
 Using only two dominant colors also helps the different sections look connected.

 The checkerboard patterns at the top and bottom add movement and personality to the poster.
-They give the design a slightly retro café-inspired appearance while framing the information inside the page.
+They give the design a slightly retro, café-inspired appearance while framing the information inside the page.
 The School of Nursing seal further identifies the group connected with the activity.

 Overall, I wanted the poster to feel energetic, student-friendly, and visually memorable while keeping the event information readable.